 Come, gentle night, come, loving, black-browed night,

 Give me my Romeo.
-And when I shall die,
+And when he shall die,

 Take him and cut him out in little stars,

 And he will make the face of heaven so fine

 That all the world will be in love with night